-Alert Description Potential Causes Possible Remedies Oozie status This host-level alert is triggered if the Oozie server cannot be determined to be up and responding to client requests.
+Alert Description Potential Causes Possible Remedies Oozie Server Web UI This host-level alert is triggered if the Oozie server Web UI is unreachable.
+The Oozie server is down.
+Oozie Server is not down but is not listening to the correct network port/ address.
+Check for dead Oozie Server in A Web.
+Oozie status This host-level alert is triggered if the Oozie server cannot be determined to be up and responding to client requests.
 The Oozie server is down.
 The Oozie server is hung and not responding.
 The Oozie server is not reachable over the network.
 Restart the Oozie service using A Web.